 How Do I Get Rid of a Tooth Infection Without a Root Canal?

-Root canal therapy is the only way to permanently cure a tooth infection.
+Root canal therapy is the only way to permanently cure a tooth decay infection, unless you are a candidate for an extraction, which removes the infected tooth.
 You can try natural remedies to ease the pain and discomfort until you see your dentist, but they won’t resolve the underlying issue.

 Can I Just Get a Filling Instead of a Root Canal?